 Ashwagandha supplements may improve memory, reaction time, and the ability to perform tasks in certain populations.
 However, more research is needed.

-Additionally, one review of five high quality studies found that ashwagandha had a small but significant positive effect on overall sleep quality.
+- have a small but significant positive effect on overall sleep quality

-Taking ashwagandha reduced people’s anxiety levels and helped them feel more alert when they woke up (
+- help people feel more alert when they woke up

 Recent evidence suggests that ashwagandha may be an effective natural remedy to improve sleep and may especially help people with insomnia.

 Dosing recommendations for ashwagandha vary.
-For example, doses ranging from 250–1,250 mg per day have been shown to be effective for different conditions.
+For example, research has shown doses ranging from 250–1,250 mg per day to to be effective for different conditions.
 Consult a healthcare professional if you have questions regarding ashwagandha dosing.